bjpop/gurita/docs/_sources/pca.rst.txt

    -c NAME [NAME ...], --columns NAME [NAME ...]

-By default, if no column names are specified, PCA be performed on all of the numerical columns in the dataset.
+By default, if no column names are specified, PCA is performed on all of the numerical columns in the dataset.

 However it is possible to perform PCA on a specific subset of columns via the ``-c/--columns`` argument.